OleksandraKordonets/Repository-Context-Packager/README.md

 ### Key Features:

 **Pattern Matching:**
-Accepts include patterns like "*.js", ".js", or "js" and normalizes them internally for matching file extensions.
+Accepts include patterns like `"*.js"`, `".js"`, or `"js"` and normalizes them internally for matching file extensions.
 Only files that match the specified patterns are included.

 **File and Directory Traversal:**
 Can scan both individual files and entire directories, including nested subdirectories recursively.

 **Error Handling:**